Immunity-Boosting Fire CiderPosted on Wednesday, March 11, 2020 | By Nicole Easterday |

 ¼ cup raw honey (more or less to taste)

 Place everything except vinegar and honey in a quart-sized mason jar.
 Fill to the top with vinegar, making sure to completely the other ingredients.
 Store out of direct sunlight and shake daily.
 After one week, you can begin tasting it.
 After 3-6 weeks, strain the vinegar and mix with honey in a separate container.
+I use this strainer - please note this is an affiliate link and I may receive commissions if you purchase from it.

 I like the recommendation given by the Kitchn to cover the jar with a piece of parchment first if you’re using a metal lid, to prevent corrosion of the metal by vinegar.